 Overseas Housing Allowance (OHA) and Move-In Housing Allowance (MIHA)

 For overseas areas only, individuals moving into community housing may be eligible for OHA and MIHA.
+View the Defense Travel Management Office website to determine your OHA rates.
 Specific circumstances, conditions and requirements of OHA or MIHA are identified in the Joint Federal Travel Regulations.

 These extra allowances are in place to off-set the higher costs of living in overseas communities.
 OHA is a reimbursement and based on actual expenses for rental and utility/recurring maintenance allowances.
 It is adjusted every pay period for changes in exchange rates.

 Members are also authorized a one-time Move-In Housing Allowance (MIHA).
-This allowance is provided for the purchase of supplemental items not normally available in foreign housing, but considered standard when renting in the local community at foreign locations, such as window coverings, light fixtures, electricity connection, etc.
+This allowance is provided for the purchase of supplemental items not normally available in foreign housing, but considered standard when renting in the community at U.S. locations such as window coverings, light fixtures, electricity connection, etc.

 For more information about your OHA and MIHA, visit the Defense Travel Management Office website.